metablaster/WindowsFirewallRuleset/docs/README.md

 ## Remote firewall deployment

-This section and functionality is currently experimental and not fully complete
+This section and functionality is currently experimental and not fully complete, at the moment deployment to single remote computer is supported.

 ![Under construction](Screenshots/UnderConstruction.gif)